vanambharat/proj7/README.md

-This is my first deployment with Jenkins and Terraform.
+This is my second deployment with Jenkins and Terraform.